Nityant17/Cybersec-Stuff/Linux_Luminarium/Comprehending_Commands.md

 ## An Epic Filesystem Quest
 **Commands used:**
 - `cat /path/to/file`  : Used to concatenate/read files with specified absolute path
+- `cd /path`  :  Used to change the working directory to the one with the specified path
 - `ls /path`  : Used to list files in all the directories provided to it as path, and in the current directory if no path is provided
 - `ls /path -a` : Used to list all the files(even hidden files) in all the directories provided to it as path, and in the current directory if no path is provided
-- `cd /path`  :  Used to change the working directory to the one with the specified path

 **Thought Process:**
-- Need to
+- Need to start by changing directoty to "/" usinf `cd` and viewing files in it using `ls` to find the clue file and then reading it using `cat` to find out what to do next.
+The clue tells us where and how to look for the next clue file, just keep follow all the clues using all the things i learned till now to finally get the flag.

 **Solution:**
-- Start the challenge, input the command
+- Start the challenge, input the command ` cd /` to change directory, then use `ls` to view all the files and find the clue file, "LEAD" was the first clue file, read it using `cat LEAD` and find out where the next clue file is and how to get to it.
+Just keep on following all the clues and satisfying the clue conditions usinf all the commands learned till now to finall get the flag.

 **Flag Obtained:**
 - *pwn.college{kLFQwTWkzNChF6xE4FxCjrZSXhM.dljM4QDLwMTN0czW}*

 ## making directories
 **Commands used:**
-- `cat`  : Used to
+- `mkdir`  : Used to

 **Thought Process:**
 - Need to